Police Officer

 Of course, none of this is legal advice.
 You should contact an attorney for advice.

-Asked by Wondering over 10 years ago
+Asked by Jenna about 11 years ago